divyakanth07/file-encryption-in-python/README.md

-Sure!
-Here's the updated `README.md` with the inclusion of `better_encryption.py` and details on its functionality:

 # File Encryption in Python

 This is a Python project that demonstrates file encryption and decryption using two different encryption methods: